htcondor/htcondor/docs/index.rst

 administrators of HTCondor can be found here: :ref:`admin-manual/index:Administrators' Manual`

 HTCondor contains many command line tools, each with a traditional Unix "man-page".
-These may be found here: :ref:`man-pages/index:Command Reference Manual (man pages)`
+These may be found here: :ref:`man-pages/index:Commands Reference (man pages)`

 Finally, for users writing Python interfaces to HTCondor, our Python API documentation is here: :ref:`apis/python-bindings/index:Python Bindings`